ewgdg/ewgdg.github.io/src/pages/blog/2019-11-04-react-trick-how-to-create-an-initializer-block-for-a-function-component.md

 }
 ```

 The trick is that the effects passed to `useEffect` run after every completed render and hence the first time the component is rendered the `isInitialized` variable has a value of false.
 Since the first render, the `useEffect` will run the effects and the `isInitialized` will be true.
-Every other render of the component will read the proper initialization state as a result.
+Every other render of the component will not recalculate the initial state as a result.